Reactivating AmsterdamREALTIME

 During LI-MA’s yearly Simposium Transformation Digital Art, creative coder Bente van Bourgondiën and Esther received invaluable feedback, which will help to make informed restoration decisions during the coming months.

-AmsterdamREALTIME. screencapture of the interactive flash animation
+AmsterdamREALTIME. screencapture of the interactive flash animation, that is currently being restored.

 In the early 2000s, before smartphones and Google Maps, Amsterdam residents relied on their own mental maps to navigate the city.
 Location-based services could be accessed with dedicated GPS devices, which had only recently become precise enough for mapping and were not commonly used.
 At the time, media art was at the forefront of exploring both the creative possibilities and critical implications of these locative technologies, long before their widespread commercial adoption.